 has pity on the poor.
 This is the demeanor of a godly person.
 They have compassion on poor people and help them.

 VERSE 18.
 Discipline your son, for there is hope; don’t be a willing party to his death.

 hot-tempered man.
 Such people are always getting themselves into trouble.

 VERSE 20.
 Listen to counsel and receive instruction, that you may be wise in your latter end.

 many plans in a man’s heart.
 We humans have a hundred things we want to do.

 but the LORD’s counsel will prevail.
-Lots of us plan for the future.
+Most people plan for the future.
 But we don’t even know what will happen tomorrow.
 We should say “God-willing” and speak tentatively of our future.
 Read more »

 kindness.
-Would people say you are a kind person?
+Would other people say you are kind?

 VERSE 23.
 The fear of the LORD leads to life, then contentment; he rests and will not be touched by trouble.